UNIGIS module: Spatial Simulation

 An example for an application domain that frequently takes advantage of simulation models to guide data collection are conservation efforts of endangered species.
 On the other side, a rather depressing evidence of a misuse of simulation models is the case of fisheries in the Adriatic Sea: not least because of the ignorance of uncertainties in input parameters, stochastic behaviour of the system led to policies that resulted in overfished ecosystems.

-With help of simulation models we can test various hypotheses against data and thus gain increasing understanding of the system.
+With the help of simulation models we can test various hypotheses against data and thus gain increasing understanding of the system.
 The major problem of this approach is the equifinality problem, which refers to the problem that there might be several models that equally well describe the state of a system.
 We thus might be misled, if we assume that a simulation outcome that reproduces the state of a real system results from a correct model.
 Later in this module we will discuss a way to address this problem of equifinality with the approach of ‘pattern oriented modelling’ (Grimm et al. 2005).

 1.4.3 Simulation models in science